-Make your own toothpaste: Mix 2 tablespoons of coconut oil with 1 tablespoon of sodium bicarbonate.
+Make your own toothpaste: Mix 2 tablespoons of coconut oil with one tablespoon of sodium bicarbonate.
 Add dried, grated peppermint to taste.
 Apply with a teaspoon on the toothbrush and clean as usual.

 Face & Body Care:

-Treat your skin: As a body butter, just take pure coconut oil.
+Treat your skin: Just take pure coconut oil as body butter.

 Mix your DIY lip balm: melt 1 ½ tsp.
 Coconut butter and 1 ½ tsp.
 Carnauba wax in a water bath.
-Add 2 teaspoons of coconut oil and mix.
-Remove from heat and add 2 drops of essential oil, e.g. Cinnamon, stir.
+Add two teaspoons of coconut oil and mix.
+Remove from heat and add two drops of essential oil, e.g., Cinnamon, and stir.
 Put in a small screw-cap jar.

-Shave without foam: After showering, apply coconut oil, massage in and shave as usual.
+Shave without foam: After showering, apply coconut oil, massage, and shave as usual.